danishshaikh04/Generative-Ai-App/README.md

 Generative AI Model: Utilizes a machine learning model for generating text-based responses.

 **Deployment:**
-The app is deployed on Netlify and accessible here.
+The app is deployed on Netlify and accessible here [Generative AI App](https://generativeaiapp.netlify.app/) .

 **How to Use:**
 Clone the repository.